ma-ha/rest-web-ui/html/modules/pong-io/README.md

 	}

 If data[0] values are Java/JS times (ms since 1970),
-you van use the "time line" feature for x-Axis is available ("labelCnt" is optional, the default value is 10):
+you van use the "time line" feature for x-Axis is available:

 	"xAxis":{
          "axisType":"time",
     		"labelCnt":"10"
 	}

+Options for "time" lines:
+* "labelCnt", the default value is 10
+* "gridColor", if you want to render vertical grid lines

 Optional you can define colors and fonts: